grayisgreat/cloudfoundry-deployd/README.md

 example: cf create-service mongolab sandbox mongo-deployd

 Simply crearte the service, and perform a cf push.
+Once deployed, you can access the dashboard by adding /dashboard to your URL.

 Currently deploying using development environment so that keys are not required for dashboard access.